pshrmn/curi/docs/README.md

   * [02 - Curi and React](./tutorials/02-curi-react.md) - Render a simple Curi application using React.
   * [03 - Addons](./tutorials/03-curi-addons.md) - Learn how to use Curi's addons are write your own.
   * [04 - Middleware](./tutorials/04-curi-middleware.md) - Learn how to use Curi middleware functions and write your own.
+  * [05 - Code splitting](./tutorials/05-code-splitting.md) - Learn how to enable code splitting to reduce the initial bundle download size of your application

 This directory contains general curi docs.
 For packages specific documentation, please use the links below.